Services and Facilities

 AUC maintains an extensive bus service available to all members of the AUC community.
-Our buses cover 13 routes that travel between the AUC New Cairo and AUC Tahrir Campuses and through neighborhoods all over the city.
+Our buses cover 13 routes that travel between the AUC New Cairo and AUC Tahrir Square Campuses and through neighborhoods all over the city.
 Buses run on set schedules throughout the day, five days a week in addition to limited services on Saturday.
-Our comfortable coach buses have reclining seats, window curtains and free wi-fi on board.
+Our comfortable coach buses have reclining seats, window curtains, and free wi-fi onboard.

 In line with our efforts to keep the AUC community safe, the following measures are implemented for all buses on all of AUC’s bus routes:

 - An AUC University ID check/scan by AUC security staff for all passengers prior to riding the bus (the point before this one was removed)

 - Drivers will not be permitted to stop or open the bus door until the bus reaches its next stop/final destination